-• Resumption of breastfeeding clinics has been halted due to redeployment of staff to support COVID-19 again.
+Resumption of breastfeeding clinics has been halted due to redeployment of staff to support COVID-19 again.

 - Future operations will depend on Provincial policy decisions around COVID-19 response.
-Loosening of social restrictions will enable delivery of programming with more direct engagement, as well as engagement within schools. - Breastfeeding clinics may resume in the winter. - Resumption of dental clinics and fluoride varnish administration is also being planned for the winter. - Positive Parenting Program being planned for resumption in the fall.
+Loosening of social restrictions will enable delivery of programming with more direct engagement. - Breastfeeding clinics may resume in the winter. - Resumption of dental clinics and fluoride varnish administration is also being planned for the winter. - Positive Parenting Program being planned for resumption in the fall.
 There has been high uptake to virtual class options.